 Recently, someone in my neighborhood; let’s call her Susan, told me that she had taken her dog to one of the well-known pet supply chain stores that feature in-store training classes.
 Susan was told by the chain store trainer to use the sound “EH EH” (can’t think of any other way to spell that) to correct her dog and never to say “NO” because; can you guess?
 That’s right!
 Susan was told that her dog will think its name is “NO”.
 Once again, I had to ask, “Why doesn’t your dog think his name is ” EH EH”?
 Sometimes silence is the best answer.

 So, let’s clear up a few things.
 “NO” is said in a firm, authoritative voice and you should be standing.
 It’s not a question.
-It’s not said in a sing-song, please stop eating the couch kind of voice.
+It’s not said in a singsong, please stop eating the couch kind of voice.
 Alternatively, when you use the puppy’s name, it is said in a sweet, loving, soft, come to me because I want to hug and pet and play with you and protect and take care of you because I love you voice, and you should be crouched or bending down.
-As the puppy grows, you can stand up as he approaches you to train him to sit after coming when called.
+As the puppy grows, you can stand up as he approaches you and train him to sit after coming when called.

 If you are a pet parent who truly wants a well-trained dog that will stop on command and come to you, even when he is off leash and headed for the street, try this!
 Yell “eh-eh” in your loudest voice while pretending your dog ran out of the house and headed toward an oncoming vehicle!
 You be the judge.

 NO is a universally known word in any language.

 The moral of this story is your puppy will not be confused but the trainer may be incompetent.